 One of the best parts about Mobile Passport is you no longer have to fill out the paper customs declarations form in the middle of your flight back to the United States.
 If you do fill it out (just in case Mobile Passport is not working for some reason), you can simply discard it after leaving the airport.

 Step 5.
 Connect to Wi-Fi or Turn Your Cellular Data On After Landing

 You will need to connect to Wi-Fi or use your cellular data to access the Mobile Passport app.
 After successfully connecting to Wi-Fi or verifying your cellular data is working, you should load the app.
-Select Airplane or Cruise Ship to begin the process.
+Select U.S. Airport, Preclearance, or U.S. Seaport to begin the process.

 Step 6.
 Enter Travel Information and Answer a Few CBP Questions

-After entering or loading your saved passport information, you will have to enter travel information.
+After loading your saved passport information, you will have to enter your travel information.
 Those arriving by air will have to enter their port of entry and airline.
 Those arriving by cruise ship will have to enter their port of entry, cruise line, and terminal.

 Step 7.
-Submit the Form Electronically to the CBP
+Submit the Form Electronically to CBP

 If you will be submitting a Mobile Passport for anyone else in your group, now is the time to do that.
 Simply follow the steps above to submit the remainder of your group’s passports from your device.

 Step 8.
 Go to the Special Mobile Passport Line

 After submitting your passport and everyone else’s in your group, you will now go to the special Mobile Passport line.
 Generally, this line is shorter than the traditional line.
 In addition to showing the CBP officer your Mobile Passport receipt, you will also need to show a physical copy of your passport.
 After scanning your receipt and answering a few questions, you should be on your way.